Croydon Park, New South Wales: Politics

 Croydon Park is divided between three local government areas and as a result is frequently divided between different state and federal electorates as well.
-Since the 2010 federal election, it has been wholly within the division of Watson, represented by Tony Burke.
-The whole suburb is currently within the state electoral district of Strathfield, represented by Jodi McKay since 2015.
+Between the 2010 and 2025 federal elections, it was wholly within the division of Watson.
+Since the 2025 election, it has been in the division of Grayndler, represented by the Prime Minister, Anthony Albanese.
+The whole suburb sits within the state electoral district of Strathfield, represented by Jason Yat-Sen Li since 2022.